-Revenue increased by \$37.3 million, or 45%, to \$120.3 million in 2011 compared to 2010.
+Revenue increased by \$49.3 million, or 41%, to \$169.6 million in 2012 as compared to 2011.
 This increase in revenue was primarily attributable to growth in paid downloads and an increase in revenue per download.
-In 2011 and 2010, respectively, we delivered 58.6 million and 44.1 million paid downloads, and our average revenue per download increased to \$2.05 from \$1.88.
+In 2012 and 2011, we delivered 76.0 million and 58.6 million paid downloads, respectively, and our average revenue per download increased to \$2.23 from \$2.05.
 Paid downloads increased primarily due to the acquisition of new customers.
 Revenue per download increased primarily due to growth in our On Demand offerings, which capture a higher effective price per image.
-Comparing 2011 to 2010, revenue from North America remained unchanged at 34% while revenue from Europe decreased to 40% from 41% and revenue from the rest of the world increased to 26% from 25%.
+Comparing 2012 to 2011, revenue from North America increased to 35% from 34% while revenue from Europe decreased to 37% from 40% and revenue from the rest of the world increased to 28% from 26%.